2026 I-864 Poverty Guidelines and I-864P Income Requirements in Diamond Bar

 Asset Calculation:

-• Family-based petitions: Assets must equal 3x the income shortfall
+• Spouses and unmarried children of U.S. citizens: Assets must equal 3x the income shortfall

-• Orphan or certain family cases: Assets must equal 5x the shortfall
+• Most other family-based cases: Assets must equal 5x the shortfall

 Example: